 Played by: Famke Janssen

 The Brosnan era marked the high (low?) point for slightly-too-obvious pun names.
-Here's exhibit a): Janssen's ex-USSR pilot-turned-henchwoman whose time-consuming way of bumping off enemies is luring them into bed before crushing them to death with her thighs.
+Here's exhibit a): Janssen's ex-USSR pilot-turned henchman whose time consuming way of bumping off enemies is luring them into bed, before crushing them to death with her thighs.

 Miranda Frost - 'Die Another Day'

 Played by: Rosamund Pike

 Another example from the Brosnan years.
 She's got a cold personality and sleeps with Bond in an Ice Palace, hence… Frost.
 We get it.